Standard English, Using a Dictionary, Using a Thesaurus

 When a word has more than one accepted spelling or pronunciation, we should use the first listed when we are writing a college or business document.
 This assures consistency in spelling.
 Dictionaries are also helpful to see how plurals are formed, for what is considered a foreign word for use of italics, and for capitalization.

 Online spell checks are becoming more popular because they are often faster and can help to correct a word if they are misspelled.
 This is a very helpful feature, but it is always important to remember that you must decide if the suggestions are correct or not.
 This also applies to the spell and grammar check in most word processors.
-There is nothing worse than changing something which was correct in the first place because the spell check or grammar check indicated an error.
+There is nothing worse than changing something that was correct in the first place because the spell check or grammar check indicated an error.

 How to Use a Thesaurus and How Not to Use a Thesaurus